College Packing List: A Realistic Guide on What to Bring and What to Skip

-To minimize the risk of anyone accidentally forgetting something important on move-in day, I went over EVERYTHING (room, bathroom, kitchen, clothing, etc.).
-I made it versatile enough to work as a college packing list for guys and girls.
+To minimize the risk of anyone accidentally forgetting something important on move-in day, I went over absolutely EVERYTHING (dorm supplies, bathroom, kitchen, clothing, accessories etc.).
+But, we all have our own personal preferences.

 Real quick there are two things I want to explain.